“The task of leadership is not to put greatness into humanity, but to elicit it, for the greatness is already there.” — John Buchan

 Insider’s Guide to the Art of Persuasion (Audio), by Dr. Rick Kirschner: This is probably the most comprehensive and effective interpersonal skills and influence program there is.

 It’s 6.5 hours (8 volumes, 32 tracks) of hard-core training delivered in a fun and simple way.

 It covers scenarios like how to motivate people to change their minds and behavior, how to gain useful insights into how people think and feel, how to shape your ideas to speak to the interests and needs of others, how to deal with questions, objections, and outright opposition, and how to become more calm, confident, and relaxed when speaking up and speaking out.

 Lead the Field

-Lead the Field, (Audio CDs), by Earl Nightingale, is a very simple program for changing your attitude.
+Lead the Field, (Audible), by Earl Nightingale, is a very simple program for changing your attitude.

 Rather than think the grass is always greener somewhere else, you learn how to grow a greener field right under your feet.

 It’s about leading from the inside out.